Online Retail Sales Training

 What-Is-Retail-Sales-Training-mobile-min

-Just like in-person training, online retail sales training is a proven system that covers how to engage a stranger, how to build rapport so you gain their trust, how to show the product benefits, overcome objections, and sell value over price.
+Just like in-person training, online retail sales training is a proven system that covers how to engage a stranger and how to build rapport.
+Hence, you gain their trust, how to show the product benefits, overcome objections, and sell value over price.
 The difference is in the delivery method.

-In fact, there has to be an element of in-person training if you want to truly create long-term relationships with your customers and move the needle of sales in your store.
+In fact, in-person training is essential if you want to truly create long-term relationships with your customers and increase sales in your store.

 Why?
-Because while online retail sales training has done 90% of the work - what to teach, how to make it engaging - and how to certify a learner - the last 10% has to be in-person by someone inspecting what is expected; just like in-person training.
+While online retail sales training has done 90% of the work—what to teach, how to make it engaging, and how to certify a learner—the last 10% has to be in person, with someone inspecting what is expected, just like in-person training.

 No training will work unless you monitor and coach the learners - especially at the beginning.